+2. Batteries

-- When requested, provide test certifications on components and stress examination as required. - 2.
-Batteries - a.
-All wet-cell batteries shall be mounted outside the rider compartment. - b.
-Batteries mounted in the rider compartment shall be inside of an acid spill proof sealed box. - c.
-Metal framework, substantially mounted, will secure batteries mounted in alternate areas. - d.
-Battery hold down devices shall not include tie straps or bungee style cords. - e.
-Two well-marked and identified battery disconnect switches; inside the cockpit and outside on the rear or top of the streamliner are mandatory. - 3.
-Brakes/Wheels - a.
+- All wet-cell batteries shall be mounted outside the rider compartment. - Batteries mounted in the rider compartment shall be inside of an acid spill proof sealed box. - Metal framework, substantially mounted, will secure batteries mounted in alternate areas. - Battery hold down devices shall not include tie straps or bungee style cords. - Two well-marked and identified battery disconnect switches; inside the cockpit and outside on the rear or top of the streamliner are mandatory.

+3. Brakes/ Wheels

 Rear brakes required.
-Wheel and tire size are unlimited. - 4.
-Canopy and Windshield - a.
-The canopy assembly shall be removable from the inside and the outside without the use of any tools. - b.
-The outside of the machine must have clear markings with specific instruction for removal. - c.
+Wheel and tire size are unlimited.

+4. Canopy and Windshield

+- The canopy assembly shall be removable from the inside and the outside without the use of any tools. - The outside of the machine must have clear markings with specific instruction for removal. - c.
 The rider shall be able to exit the machine, upright or on its side, without assistance. - d.
-Use only shatterproof plastic with 120 degrees of direct horizontal vision from the rider's position forward to construct the canopy windshield. - e.
-The canopy shall be clear of any obstructions.
-In addition, do not attach it to the steering mechanism or any other control mechanisms. - 5.
-Class and Number Display - a.
+Use only shatterproof plastic with 120 degrees of direct horizontal vision from the rider's position forward to construct the canopy windshield. - The canopy shall be clear of any obstructions.
+In addition, do not attach it to the steering mechanism or any other control mechanisms.

+5. Class and Number Display

+a.
 Each streamliner shall have numbers/letters in a minimum area of 10 inches by 12 inches displayed on both sides.
 Use a contrasting color to that of the body color and display the number and class designation.
+(See 3.12B.13)

-(See 3.11B.13) - 6.
-Driver Suit and Helmet - a.
-An approved rider suit is mandatory. - b.
+Driver Suit and Helmet

+- An approved rider suit is mandatory. - b.
 A minimum suit meets the SFI 3-2A/15 or higher rating.
-Accessories (boots, gloves, etc.) shall be a minimum SFI 3.3/5 rating, however it is recommended that the rating for the suit, gloves and boots are rated the same minimum (15 or higher).

-- c.
-Helmets for streamliners shall be of the SA 2015 or newer. - d.
+Accessories (boots, gloves, etc.) shall be a minimum SFI 3.3/5 rating, however it is recommended that the rating for the suit, gloves and boots are rated the same minimum (15 or higher). - Helmets for streamliners shall be of the SA 2015 or newer. - d.
 Nomex interior liner is required, with a Nomex skirt that shall be tucked inside the suit collar for neck protection.
+This skirt can be integrally woven to the helmet or externally attached around the lower edge of the shell.

+7. Engine

-This skirt can be integrally woven to the helmet or externally attached around the lower edge of the shell. - 7.
-Engine - a.
-The Streamliner class is limited to one or two motorcycle engines with a combined displacement not to exceed 3000cc. - 8.
-External Controls - a.
-Including all features stated in these streamliner guidelines, external operations of the following functions are required: - i.
-Ignition-Main shut off - ii.
-Riders compartment exit - b.
-All external access and operation points shall be clearly marked on the exterior. - i.
-It is recommended that panel removal access is marked on the exterior. - c.
-It is recommended that the fire extinguisher(s) also have external operating controls. - 9.
-Firewall and Tank Requirements - a.
-The engine and fuel compartments shall be sealed off from the rider with a minimum of one firewall in a manner to prevent exploding parts, heat, and liquids from entering the rider compartment.
-When considering these liquid tight firewall requirements remember that these streamliners often come to rest tipped on their sides. - i.
-The minimum firewall thickness shall be 0.06" steel. - Aluminum firewalls are not recommended, however if in place, they shall be a minimum of 0.125-inch thickness. - iii.
-Fire resistant matting is recommended for all firewalls. - iv.
-The engine and fuel compartments shall have sufficient drainage. - b.
-Wiring, linkage and controls shall be sealed through the firewall to avoid leakage. - c.
-A bulkhead must separate the rider from the front wheel. - d.
-Fuel and oil tank(s) are not permitted inside of the rider compartment. - e.
-Fuel lines shall not enter the rider compartment. - f.
-Water or water wetter agents will be the only engine coolant allowed.
+The Streamliner class is limited to one or two motorcycle engines with a combined displacement not to exceed 3000cc.

+8. External Controls

+- Including all features stated in these streamliner guidelines, external operations of the following functions are required: - (1) Ignition-Main shut off - (2) Riders compartment exit - All external access and operation points shall be clearly marked on the exterior. - It is recommended that panel removal access is marked on the exterior.

+It is recommended that the fire extinguisher(s) also have external operating controls.

+9. Firewall and Tank Requirements

+- a.
+The engine and fuel compartments shall be sealed off from the rider with a minimum of one firewall in a manner to prevent exploding parts, heat and liquids from entering the rider compartment.
+When considering these liquid-tight firewall requirements, remember that these streamliners often come to rest tipped on their sides. - (1) The minimum firewall thickness shall be 0.06" - (2) Aluminum firewalls are not recommended, however if in place, they shall be a minimum of 0.125-inch thickness. - (3) Fire-resistant matting is recommended for all firewalls. - (4) The engine and fuel compartments shall have sufficient drainage. - b.
+Wiring, linkage and controls shall be sealed through the firewall to avoid leakage. - A bulkhead must separate the rider from the front wheel. - Fuel and oil tank(s) are not permitted inside of the rider compartment. - e.
+Fuel lines shall not enter the rider compartment. - Water or water wetter agents will be the only engine coolant allowed.